Should my business go cashless to prevent the spread of Covid-19?

 What we recommend is a mobile card reader.
-You can apply easily online with a provider such as SumUp, Square, or PayPal Here, and you’ll receive your card reader in the mail.
-We recommend iZettle, which boasts low fees and lightning-fast payment processing.
+You can apply easily online with a provider such as SumUp or Square, and you’ll receive your card reader in the mail.
+We recommend Zettle by PayPal (formerly known as iZettle), which boasts low fees and lightning-fast payment processing.

 Mobile card readers are small enough to fit in your pocket, simple to use, and allow you to accept credit cards, debit cards, and mobile wallets – from wherever in the world you’re selling.